ineagu/wp-menu-icons-icomoon/readme.txt

 == Other Notes ==
+The icon set included in this plugin is the [free version](http://icomoon.io/#icons), released under GPL.

 Originally, the icon classes are prefixed with `icon-`.
 I think it's too common so I've changed it to `icomoon-` to avoid conflicts with other elements.